 Israel was a United Kingdom under Saul, David and Solomon.
-Then they became a divided kingdom with ten tribes becoming the Northern Kingdom of Israel and two tribes (Judah and Benjamin) becoming the Southern Kingdom of Judah.
+In 930 B.C. they became a divided kingdom with ten tribes becoming the Northern Kingdom of Israel and two tribes (Judah and Benjamin) becoming the Southern Kingdom of Judah.

 The Northern Kingdom of Israel had 20 bad kings.
 They "did evil in the sight of the LORD."
 Every single one of them was bad.
 God warned them by sending them prophets.
 They ignored the prophets.
 God judged them in 722 B.C. with the brutal Assyrians.

 The Southern Kingdom also had 20 kings.
 Well actually 19 kings and 1 queen.
 Thirteen of Judah's 20 kings and queen were bad - they "did evil in the sight of the LORD."
 After centuries of God sending prophets and the people refusing to turn back to God, He finally judged them with the brutal Babylonians in 586 B.C.